Best IFTTT Devices 2021

 Trev: The cool thing for me about LIFX is linking it to my Google Home and IFTTT setup to work with my Scout alarm.
 So for instance, if an alarm goes off, I can trigger the LIFX lights to strobe red.
 Some of the LIFX lights also have IR illuminators that can help improve night vision outside, making them even better for integrating into your IFTTT security setup.

 For more bright ideas, switch over to our Best Smart Light Bulbs review.

 Amazon Echo (2nd Generation)

 Kyle: If I’m being honest, I use an Amazon Echo because I got it as a gift.
 I was a little hesitant at first because I usually like to keep things cohesive and since Nest is owned by Google, I thought for sure I’d need a Google Home.
 Not the case.
 After using the Echo for a while, I’ve really liked how intuitive it is.
 And it integrates just fine with my Nest equipment, Philips Hue lights, and more.

 Trev: I’ve used Google Assistant for a while now and it’s worked fine, so I have no desire to change.
 I figure if Google is the most powerful search engine in the world, the virtual assistant using that engine must also be pretty powerful.
 It can also connect to Chromecast so I don’t even have to find my remote.

 Need a way to connect your stuff without these smart assistants?
 Check out our Best Smart Hubs review.

 Best IFTTT devices recap

-Just so you know, with IFTTT and your smart voice assistant (Amazon Alexa, Google Assistant, or otherwise), you can link just about any set of smart devices together.
+Just so you know, with IFTTT and your smart voice assistant (like Amazon Alexa, Google Assistant, or Apple HomeKit), you can link just about any set of smart devices together.
 And if what you want to do doesn’t work directly with the apps you already have, chances are you can make an IFTTT recipe for it.
 You may want to scope out the official IFTTT website for some ideas of recipes you can use.

 Other brands with IFTTT integration worth considering: